itzdineshx/Edunet_AI_internship_2025/README.md

 ## Contributors

-This project is part of the Edunet AI Internship 2025 program.
+This project is part of the **Edunet AI Internship 2025** program.
 Contributions are welcome to further enhance functionality and extend features.

 ---

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the **Apache License 2.0**.
 See the [LICENSE](LICENSE) file for more details.

 ---
----

-## **Author**
+## Author

 **DINESH S**
 <h3>Connect with me:</h3>
 <a href="https://www.linkedin.com/in/dinesh-x/" target="_blank">